-Top 5 Reasons To Learn Dutch
+The Top 5 Reasons To Learn Dutch

 Dutch is a comparatively easy language for English speakers to learn because it’s one of the closest living relatives to English.
-They’re like old friends; both are West Germanic languages, meaning that from a structural point of view even a complete beginner can unravel simple Dutch sentences with much greater ease than Polish or Spanish sentences.
+They’re like old friends: both are West Germanic languages, meaning that from a structural point of view even a complete beginner can unravel simple Dutch sentences with much greater ease than Polish or Spanish sentences.

 Here’s an example:

-Exhibit A: Wat is jouw naam?
+- Exhibit A: Wat is jouw naam?

-Translation: What is your name?
+- Translation: What is your name?

-Nothing tricky there right?
+Nothing tricky there, right?

-Ironically, with Dutch you don’t have to think too far outside of the box.
+Ironically, with Dutch, you don’t have to think too far outside of the box.

 Of course, Amsterdam springs to mind when you think about Dutch, but learning the language can also set you off on an linguistic adventure that can take you to the Flemish region of Belgium, to the rainforests of Suriname, and to the gorgeous Caribbean islands of Aruba, Saint Maarten and Curaçao.

 Fancy experiencing some nostalgia for totaalvoetbal by attending an intense De Klassieker derby between Ajax and Feyenoord?
 Or maybe you’d prefer to sample some local brews from an authentic Flemish Trappist Monastery?

-Ask your average person what they know about the Netherlands or Belgium, and they’ll tell you the same old clichéd stereotypes of Heineken-fuelled stag nights in Amsterdam and chocolate-induced sugar rushes on the cobbled streets of Bruges.
+Ask your average person what they know about the Netherlands or Belgium, and they’ll tell you the same old clichéd stereotypes of Heineken-fueled stag nights in Amsterdam and chocolate-induced sugar rushes on the cobbled streets of Bruges.
 But there’s so much more to discover if you’re willing to dip your feet into Dutch!

 If you’ve just moved to the Netherlands or Belgium, then speaking Dutch will instantly transform you into a rare breed of expat.
 You’ll connect with your Dutch friends and colleagues on a much deeper level, appreciate and understand the culture around you to a much greater extent, and you’ll certainly stand out from the weed-smoking international crowds that throng the backstreets of Amsterdam’s Red Light District.

-French might sound effortlessly suave, and Italian makes a strong claim for the title of ‘sexiest-sounding language ever’, but Dutch has a unique sound that will give your throat and tongue a good workout.
+French might sound effortlessly suave, and Italian makes a strong claim for the title of “sexiest-sounding language ever,” but Dutch has a unique sound that will give your throat and tongue a good workout.
 Nothing sounds like Dutch, but that’s what makes the language so much fun to pronounce!
 To prove this, I’ll let the Dutch do the talking:

-Dutch: “Knaap, de knappe kapper, kapt knap“
+- Dutch: “Knaap, de knappe kapper, kapt knap“

-English: “Knaap, the smart-looking hairdresser, styles (hair) beautifully“
+- English: “Knaap, the smart-looking hairdresser, styles (hair) beautifully“

 If that doesn’t look like a fun sentence to speak then check your wrist for a pulse.

-If you’re an English speaker with a fair grasp of German then you don’t need to be a clever clogs to learn Dutch.
+If you’re an English speaker with a fair grasp of German, then you don’t need to be a clever clogs to learn Dutch.

 The language, much like the Netherlands itself, falls roughly halfway between English and German, so you’ll find that as you start learning Dutch, those old German lessons you took in school will help with Dutch grammar and vocabulary.
-Plus, if you’ve managed to conquer the minefield that is German word order, then Gefeliciteerd! (congratulations), you’ve already done the leg work to start building your first sentences in Dutch.
+Plus, if you’ve managed to conquer the minefield that is German word order, then Gefeliciteerd! (congratulations): you’ve already done the leg work to start building your first sentences in Dutch.